Luet-lab/examples/demo1/README.md

 # In this way, luet instead installing packages to your host system, will populate the rootfs
 # (note, all the steps are run by a user here, no root required!)
 cat <<EOF > conf/luet-dso-local.yaml
-general:
-  debug: true
 system:
-  rootfs: $PWD/rootfs # ROOTFS FOLDER
+  rootfs: $PWD/rootfs # our "fake" rootfs that we created before
-  database_path: "/"
+  database_path: "/" # this is where our Luet DB will live
-  database_engine: "boltdb"
+  database_engine: "boltdb" # this is the Luet DB engine
 repositories:
    - name: "main"
      type: "disk"
      priority: 3
      enable: true
      urls:
-       - "$PWD/build" # BUILD FOLDER
+       - "$PWD/build" # This is the repository we have created before!
    - name: "sabayonlinux.org"
      description: "Sabayon Linux Repository"
      type: "http"